Ekiti: Looted items fertilizers, not COVID-19 palliatives - New Telegraph

 “Ekiti State has NO CACOVID palliative warehouse as all the palliatives have been distributed,” Oyebode said.

-“The items being carted away are Single Super Phosphate fertilizer and NPK which they have erroneously identified as Gaari.
+“The items being carted away are Single Super Phosphate fertilizer and NPK which they have erroneously identified as garri.

 “The State Emergency Management Agency (SEMA) store has emergency supplies for disaster response e.g. flood, fire or any other emergencies,” he added.